splorp/newtontalk-faq/newtontalk-faq.md

 When quoting, be very careful to edit the quoted sections down to the bare minimum of text needed to maintain the context for your reply.
 There is very little on a mailing list that is more annoying than paging through a few pages of quoted text only to read a few lines at the end.
 Also be careful that you clearly indicate what text you’re quoting (as opposed to what you’re writing), and if possible, cite the author of the original text.
 If your mail program wants to attach the whole message you’re replying to on the end of your replies, please do not let it do this if you can possibly avoid it.

-When creating a new topic, please start with a new message in your email software by using the “Compose”, “New Message”, or similar command.
+When creating a new topic, please start with a new message in your email client by using the “Compose”, “New Message”, or similar command.
 Do not simply “Reply” to an existing list message and replace the subject and body.
 When you use “Reply”, your email software ensures that your new message is included in the existing thread of the original topic.
-This causes confusion for people who rely on “threading” or “message grouping” in their email software and in the list archives.
+This causes confusion for people who rely on “threading” or “message grouping” in their email client and in the list archives.

 For more information see:

 [newtontalk.net/archive/newtontalk.2004-03/1905.html](http://www.newtontalk.net/archive/newtontalk.2004-03/1905.html)

-### Is there anything I should not post to the list?
+#### What things can I post to the list?

-You should not post subscribe or unsubscribe requests to the list.
+#### What things shouldn’t be posted to the list?

+* Subscribe requests
+* Unsubscribe requests
+* Vacation mode requests
+* Digest mode requests
+* Virus warnings, internet hoaxes, urban legends, memes
+* Spam

 The basic rule is that as long as your post has some content related to the primary subject of the list, and does not contain much off-topic material, then it is fine for the list.
 Specifically, for almost every list, this will immediately rule out many or all commercial ads, postings on how to make money (such as MAKE MONEY FAST), sociology surveys, help with homework, hot international news, and requests for people to send birthday greetings to your friend.